VincentBrodin/Turbo-Renderer-Unity/README.md

 # Turbo-Renderer-Unity
-Static like batching for non static objects in your scene
+Static-like batching for nonstatic objects in your scene

+I use this to improve the performance in my game [https://vincentbrodin.itch.io/breakable-world]